Beef Stew

-When chilly weather starts to creep in, there’s only one food that can really warm our bones: a hearty and flavor-packed beef stew.
-Pair a big bowl of it with a slice or two of buttered homemade bread and its cozy as can be.
+When chilly weather starts to creep in, only one food can really warm our bones: a hearty, flavor-packed homemade beef stew.
+While simmering on the stovetop, stew recipes fill the air with comforting aromas that make you feel cozy before you even take a bite.
+And then, that first bite: The meltingly tender beef mingles with chunks of starchy potatoes, sweet carrots and earthy peas in a thick broth.
+Pair a big bowl of stew with a slice or two of buttered homemade bread, and you’ll feel as cozy as can be.

 Beef Stew Ingredients